hilton/hilton.github.com/blog/_posts/2014-08-18-george-orwell-rules-scala.md

 1. George Orwell’s real name was ‘Eric Blair’.
 2. He was really writing about Scala programming, not English.

-You’ll have trust me (or Wikipedia) about the pseudonym thing.
+You’ll have to trust me (or Wikipedia) about the pseudonym thing.
 That he was writing about Scala, however, is self-evident once you consider the rules individually.

 ## 1. Don’t use object-oriented design patterns